Fraternité 2020

 Fraternité 2020 (F2020) was a European Citizens' Initiative initiated at the Young European Citizens' Convention, Cluny 2010.
 The convention was awarded French national winner of the European Charlemagne Youth Prize in 2011.
 F2020's objective was to enhance EU exchange programmes such as Erasmus or the European Voluntary Service (EVS) to contribute to a united Europe based on solidarity among citizens.
-It was declared Europe's very first ECI on May 9, 2012, and boasts registration number ECI(2012)000001 in the Commission's ECI database.
+It was declared Europe's very first ECI on May 9, 2012, and its registration number is ECI(2012)000001 in the Commission's ECI database.
 To be successful, it needed to collect 1 million signatures before November 1, 2013.
 This target was not reached.
 The number of signatures actually collected was 71,057.

 Background

 Geographic mobility in the EU is considered rather low.
 The success of exchange programmes like Erasmus can be said to be limited, with less than 1% of all students in the EU participating in an Erasmus exchange in 2006.
 One factor why the Erasmus Programme is not better received by students across Europe has been suggested to be inadequate financial support.
 Another statistics illustrating the low geographical mobility in the EU is the share of EU citizens living in other EU countries.
 On average, only 2.3% of the total population of the EU27 were citizens of another EU member state in 2008.